feup-infolab/docker-mocha/README.md

 # Docker-Mocha
 Service/end-to-end tests execution in local and isolated environment.
-Setup Caching (Dissertation Nuno Neto)
+With Setup Caching (Dissertation Nuno Neto)

 ## Introduction
 Docker-Mocha is a npm package developed in order to optimize a very characteristic set of test environments.